Skip to content

 Persecution

 With the decline of the Ottoman Empire on the eve of World War I, Armenians became a scapegoat for lost territory.
 Due to their ties to Russia, a border threat to the Ottoman Empire, the Armenians were seen as traitors.
-During World War I, Armenians were blamed for the loss of territory to Russia, which triggered the Genocide.
+During World War I, Armenians were blamed for the loss of territory to Russia, which triggered the genocide.
 Beginning in 1915, Armenians were no longer allowed to serve in active duty in the Ottoman Army, but were instead forced into labor battalions.

 Extermination

 Beginning on April 24, 1915, and lasting until 1923, an estimated one and a half million Armenians were murdered or forced into deportation marches, where many died from starvation and exhaustion.
 Armenians were exterminated at the orders of the CUP, who ordered the arrest and execution of Armenian community leaders in Istanbul.
 After this initial execution of Armenian leaders, women, and children throughout the region were forced onto death marches towards the Syrian desert, where those who were able to survive the harsh conditions were massacred when they arrived.
-Special execution groups made up of former prisoners were formed to attack the deportation caravans and rape, kidnap, and kill Armenians.
+Special execution groups made up of formerly imprisoned individuals were formed to attack the deportation caravans and rape, kidnap, and kill Armenians.
 By 1918, the majority of Armenians who had resided in the Ottoman Empire were either killed or in the Diaspora.

 Denial